luchiniatwork/cambada/README.md

 ## Motivation

-Leiningen has laid the foundations of what many of us have come to accept as the standards for Clojure projects.
+Leiningen has laid the foundations of what many of us have come to accept as the standard for Clojure projects.
 Clojure's `tools.deps` potentially brings new ideas to the Clojure workflow.
-Cambada brings at least a few of the great features of Leiningen to the `tools.deps` workflow.
+Cambada brings some of the great features of Leiningen to the `tools.deps` workflow.

 Cambada's sole focus is packaging.
 It doesn't have plugins, templates or Clojars integration.
-It packages your `deps.edn` progject as a:
+It packages your `deps.edn` progject as one - or all - of:

-1. jar,
+1. jar
-2. uberjar or
+2. uberjar
 3. GraalVM native image

-On top of Phil Hagelberg's (and so many others) great Leiningen, many thanks to Dominic Monroe and his great `pack` as well as Taylor Wood and his `clj.native-image`.
-These projects offered a lot of inspiration (and, in some places, donor code too).
+On top of Phil Hagelberg's (and so many others') great Leiningen, many thanks to Dominic Monroe and his work on `pack` as well as Taylor Wood and his `clj.native-image`.
+These projects offered a lot of inspiration (and, in some cases, donor code too).

 ## Table of Contents